 Oriel has awarded Bouygues UK the £300m construction contract for its new eye care centre in Camden, UK.

-Bouygues UK, who were awarded the £300m construction contract in February 2023, and the Oriel partners have spoken to Building Better Healthcare about the joint efforts to build the new eye care centre.
+Bouygues UK was awarded the £300m construction contract in February 2023 and spoke to Building Better Healthcare about the joint efforts to build the new eye care centre.

 Oriel is a new eye care, research, and education centre, partly funded by the New Hospital Programme, and is set to be completed by its 2027 target.